netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 What we liked about Datadog:

-1. The Datadog Network Performance is nice, although expensive ($5 per node per month to your bill).
+1. The Datadog Network Performance is nice, although expensive ($5 per node per month).
 The Netdata network viewer we started last month, is still at its early stages, although we believe that soon we will be able to compete head-to-head with the Datadog one.
 2. The tools are quite integrated, so processes, logs, network sockets, etc are all available in a contextual manner.
-3. There are many of integrations available.
+3. There are many integrations available.

 What we didn't like: